Blog

 After setting Polish as the default language, you will need to restart all Office programs for the changes to take effect.

-How do I change the proofreading and dictionary language to Polish?
+How do I change the spell-check and dictionary language to Polish?

-Changing the interface language does not always automatically set the proofreading language.
+Changing the interface language does not always automatically set the autocorrect language.
 To ensure that the dictionary and autocorrect work in Polish:

 1. Go to File > Options > Language.

-4. If Polish is not available, click Add Language and select it from the list.
+4. If Polish isn't available, click " Add language " and select it from the list.

 5. Restart the program.

-If you are using the browser version (Office Online):
+If you're using the web version (Office Online):

 1. Sign in to your Microsoft account (https://www.office.com).

-2. Click on the account icon in the upper right corner.
+2. Click the account icon in the upper-right corner.

 3. Go to your Microsoft account settings.